 The people who call Westwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westwood residents report their race to be White, followed by Asian.
 Important ancestries of people in Westwood include Italian, English, German, and French .

 The most common language spoken in Westwood is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Chinese and Indic languages.